ExMember/exmember.github.io/_drafts/hsnc-best-practices.md

 5 pm; therefore be it

-> RESOLVED that the Hollywood Studio District Neighborhood Council is for Council File 13-0378-S3, directed to the City Council, authorizing the use of the 4th floor media room, rotunda, Spring St. forecourt, and south lawn in city hall on September 9th, 2017 from 6 am to 5 pm.
+> RESOLVED that the Hollywood Studio District Neighborhood Council is for Council File 13-0378-S3, authorizing the use of the 4th floor media room, rotunda, Spring St. forecourt, and south lawn in city hall on September 9th, 2017 from 6 am to 5 pm.

 ## Communicate their stance outside the city government

 The HSDNC cannot communicate their position to governments or governmental agencies outside the city.
-The HSDNC is part of the government of the City of Los Angeles and within the City of Los Angeles only the Mayor and the City Council have power over intergovernmental relations.
+The HSDNC, like all neighborhood councils, is part of the government of the City of Los Angeles and within the City of Los Angeles only the Mayor and the City Council have power over intergovernmental relations.

 ## Spend money on NC operations